MichuButAnother/MichuButAnother/README.md

 - Databases
 - Typical IT stuff
 <br>
-You can contact me through Discord - michubutanother or my email - michu@majster-sandbox.pl
+You can contact me through Discord - michubutanother <br>
+or my email - michu@majster-sandbox.pl